Calvineng72/Authority-Measure/README.md

 * $output_directory/04_auth.pkl (contains all entitlements/obligations/constraints/permissions per clause-level)
 * $output_directory/05_aggregated.pkl (contains aggregated scores by different subjects on contract-level)

-The code base does **_not_** cover:

-* Splitting Contracts into articles (we developed a customized solution for converting PDFs to text and splitting labor union contracts which is domain specific and does not translate well to other contracts)
-* Parallelized parsing (the computational bottleneck for large collections is spaCy dependency parsing.
-We computed this in parallel using linux command line tools and 96 machines)
-* Our analysis which is also heavily customized for Canadian Union Contracts and does not necessarily translate well to other domain (e.g. clustering on article headers and training LDA)

-## Update December 2023

-* Added aggregating scores per subject on contract level
-* Re-factored how entitlemnets are computed in src/main04_compute_auth.py

 ## Installation

 Assuming [Anaconda](https://docs.anaconda.com/anaconda/install/) and linux, the environment can be installed with the following command: